“If you want your children to be intelligent, read them fairy tales.”

 Picture of Suzanne Strutt with five of her sisters, in Scotland, Fife.

-I was raised in the Bonnie Wee countryside of Scotland for most of my childhood.
+I was raised in the Bonnie wee countryside of Scotland for most of my childhood.
 I am of mixed heritage, originally with roots split evenly between the United Kingdom and Denmark (my father is British and my mother is Danish).

 I grew up in a very large family (two brothers and eight sisters).
 We spent our early years living on a farm in the beautiful Scottish hills on the outskirts of Livingston.